 There is some specialized equipment for this project but perhaps not as much as you might think.
 The first, and largest, piece of equipment is the telescope.
 To this we connect a video camera in place of an eyepiece.
 The output of the camera is connected to a GPS timing box.
-The combined video and GPS data is then captured with a digital video recorder.
+The combined video and GPS data is then captured with a netbook computer.

 Guides for setting up the equipment below are available at recon.dozuki.com.

 Below is a complete equipment list for replicating the RECON setup:

 |Telescope, Mount, and Tripod||Celestron CPC1100 XLT.
 This telescope has an 11″ (28 cm) diameter primary mirror and weighs about 65 lbs (29 kg).
 A 40mm eyepiece, star diagonal, and finder scope are included.||$2699|

 |Foam for storage case||Foam to protect telescope in storage case.||$20|

 |Telrad||Zero-power (no magnification) finder.
 This device projects a red bulls-eye pattern on the sky to let you do coarse location and centering of bright objects for the telescope.||$37|

 |Dew shield||A shield that is mounted on the front of the telescope that helps prevent dew on the telescope corrector plate during moist air conditions.||$62|

 |Focus Mask||A hard-plastic Bahtinov-type focusing mask used for accurate telescope focusing||$25|